VATSIMCanada/CANscope/README.md

 ### CANscope

-CANscope is a plugin that adds NARDS and Csit to EuroScope.
+CANscope is a plugin that adds a way to see who is currently tracking an aircraft into EuroScope.

 [Visit VATCAN](https://vatcan.ca)